-- 7.1.
-We understand that a pupil may make an allegation against a member of staff. - 7.2.
-If such an allegation is made, the member of staff receiving the allegation will immediately inform the Head Teacher. - 7.3.
-The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer 2017 Rita Dada 020 8461 7669/07715 23480. - 7.4.
-If the allegation made to a member of staff concerns the Head Teacher, the designated safeguarding lead should be informed who will immediately inform the Chair of Governors and they will then discuss the allegation with the Local Authority Designated Officer. - 7.5.
+- 8.1.
+We understand that a pupil may make an allegation against a member of staff. - 8.2.
+If such an allegation is made, the member of staff receiving the allegation will immediately inform the Head Teacher. - 8.3.
+The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer 2020 Gemma Taylor 020 8461 7669/Mob: 07850 921 631; LADO@bromley.gov.uk - 8.4.
+If the allegation made to a member of staff concerns the Head Teacher, the designated safeguarding lead should be informed who will immediately inform the Chair of Governors and they will then discuss the allegation with the Local Authority Designated Officer. - 8.5.
 The school will follow both the latest London Child Protection Procedure Guidance and Bromley's Safeguarding Children Boards' protocols for managing allegations.
-Circular 095/07, Safeguarding Children and Safer Recruitment in Education (Chapter 5) and the London Child Protection Procedures Part A, March 2015.
-See Appendix 1 of this policy for Allegations/Concerns against Staff or Volunteers Core Procedures Section 7. - 7.6.
+Circular 095/07, Safeguarding Children and Safer Recruitment in Education (Chapter 5) and the London Child Protection Procedures Part A, March 2017.
+See Appendix 1 of this policy for Allegations/Concerns against Staff or Volunteers Core Procedures Section 7. - 8.6.
 A clear and comprehensive summary of all allegations, follow-up and resolution, action taken and decisions reached, is kept in the confidential personnel file of the member of staff that the allegations is against.
-Any malicious allegations will not be stored in this way.

-7.7.
-The Headteacher will refer cases where a person is dismissed or leaves due to risk/harm to a child to the Disclosure and Barring Service as required in Keeping Children Safe in Education, September 2019.
+Any malicious allegations will not be stored in this way. - 8.7.
+The Headteacher will refer cases where a person is dismissed or leaves due to risk/harm to a child to the Disclosure and Barring Service as required in Keeping Children Safe in Education. - 8.8.
+Whilst schools and colleges are not the employer of supply teachers, they should ensure that allegations are dealt with properly (KCSIE 2021).
+In no circumstances will CDS decide to cease to use a supply teacher due to safeguarding concerns without investigation and liaising with the LADO

-8. Whistleblowing
+9. Whistleblowing

-- 8.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 8.2.
-All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues. - 8.3.
-Concerns about another staff member who may pose a risk of harm to children should be referred to the Headteacher; where there are concerns about the Headteacher, this should be referred to the Chair of Governors (KCSIE 2019). - 8.4.
+- 9.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 9.2.
+All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues (Including supply staff and volunteers) - 9.3.
+Concerns about another staff member who may pose a risk of harm to children should be referred to the Headteacher; where there are concerns about the Headteacher, this should be referred to the Chair of Governors (KCSIE 2021). - 9.4.
 All staff will receive the school's Whistleblowing Policy in September via the staff Information Handbook.
-This will be signed for by staff to confirm they have read and understood the document.
+This will be signed for by staff to confirm they have read and understood the document. - 9.5.
+Further details can also be found in KCSIE 2020 Part 4: allegations of abuse made against teachers and other staff, including supply teachers and volunteers (p.
+81 onwards).

-9. Physical Intervention
+10. Physical Intervention

-- 9.1.
-Our policy on physical intervention by staff acknowledges that staff must only ever use physical intervention as a last resort, and that at all times it must be minimal force necessary to prevent injury to another person or themselves. - 9.2.
+- 10.1.
+Our policy on physical intervention by staff acknowledges that staff must only ever use physical intervention as a last resort, and that at all times it must be minimal force necessary to prevent injury to another person or themselves. - 10.2.
 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under the child protection or disciplinary procedures.

-10. Bullying
+11. Bullying